Delaware Aqueduct: Leak problems

 Leaks were first discovered in the Delaware Aqueduct in 1988, with water losses up to 36 e6USgal per day.
 The city took many years to analyze the leak problem and devise a solution.
 In 2010 it announced a plan for a major repair project.

 Repairs

 The NYCDEP is building a 2.5 mi Rondout-West Branch Bypass Tunnel beneath the Hudson River, which will allow it to bypass the leak.
 Construction began in November 2013.
 "The number's going to be $1.5 billion to do the entire program to make the fix," said Paul Rush, Deputy Commissioner of the NYCDEP.
 "About two-thirds of it, $1 billion, will actually go into constructing a bypass tunnel around the location with the most significant leakage in Roseton, and to do additional concrete grouting in the Wawarsing section."

 The new bypass tunnel is the largest construction project in NYCDEP's history.
 Construction of the tunnel, 500 ft under the Hudson, was completed in 2019.
-To complete the repairs the aqueduct will be shut down temporarily in October 2022.
-NYCDEP estimates completion of the repair project in 2023.
+The project involved digging two shafts measuring 700 and 900 ft deep.
+To complete the repairs, the aqueduct was supposed to shut down temporarily in 2022, but this was postponed.
+The northern section of the tunnel was shut down in September 2024.
+The repair project was paused in November 2024 due to drought conditions.
+As of mid-2025, NYCDEP estimates that the final stage of the repair project will be complete in 2027.